vv137/NextFold/README.md

 # NextFold

-Structure prediction of biomolecular interactions
+Structure prediction of biomolecular interactions with NextFold.